 ownCloud is maitained at best effort by WestGrid.
 There will not be any update on the server side at this time since it requires some efforts to reproduce all the custumization made in the past.
-However, there is a plan to move it as a Compute Canada service for all Compute Canada users in the near future.
-We do not have more details at this time.

 We now provide ownCloud, a Dropbox-like cloud storage service, for all WestGrid users.
 You can use your WestGrid username and password to login to the ownCloud server.
 A complete ownCloud user manual is available from doc.owncloud.org.
 All data transfers between local devices and WestGrid's ownCloud are encrypted.